Audrey Hepburn: Legacy

 Hepburn's legacy has endured long after her death.
-The American Film Institute named Hepburn third among the Greatest Female Stars of All Time.
+The American Film Institute named Hepburn third among the greatest female stars of American cinema.
 She is one of few entertainers who have won Academy, Emmy, Grammy and Tony Awards.
 She won a record three BAFTA Awards for Best British Actress in a Leading Role.
-In her last years, she remained a visible presence in the film world.
-She received a tribute from the Film Society of Lincoln Center in 1991 and was a frequent presenter at the Academy Awards.
+She received a tribute from the Film Society of Lincoln Center in 1991 and she was a frequent presenter at the Academy Awards.
 She received the BAFTA Lifetime Achievement Award in 1992.
-She was the recipient of numerous posthumous awards including the 1993 Jean Hersholt Humanitarian Award and competitive Grammy and Emmy Awards.
+She was the recipient of numerous posthumous awards, including the 1993 Jean Hersholt Humanitarian Award and competitive Grammy and Emmy Awards.
 In January 2009, Hepburn was named on The Times' list of the top 10 British actresses of all time.
-However, in 2010 Emma Thompson commented that Hepburn "can't sing and she can't really act"; some people agreed, others did not.
+In 2010, Emma Thompson opined that Hepburn "can't sing and she can't really act"; some people agreed, others disagreed.
 Hepburn's son Sean later said "My mother would be the first person to say that she wasn't the best actress in the world.
 But she was a movie star."

-She has been the subject of many biographies since her death including the 2000 dramatisation of her life titled The Audrey Hepburn Story which starred Jennifer Love Hewitt and Emmy Rossum as the older and younger Hepburn respectively.
+She has been the subject of many biographies since her death, including the 2000 dramatisation of her life titled The Audrey Hepburn Story which starred Jennifer Love Hewitt and Emmy Rossum as the older and younger Hepburn respectively.
 Her son and granddaughter, Sean and Emma Ferrer, helped produce a biographical documentary directed by Helena Coan, entitled Audrey (2020).
 The film was released to positive reception.
-Hepburn's image is widely used in advertising campaigns across the world.
-In Japan, a series of commercials used colourised and digitally enhanced clips of Hepburn in Roman Holiday to advertise Kirin black tea.
-In the United States, Hepburn was featured in a 2006 Gap commercial which used clips of her dancing from Funny Face, set to AC/DC's "Back in Black", with the tagline "It's Back – The Skinny Black Pant".
-To celebrate its "Keep it Simple" campaign, the Gap made a sizeable donation to the Audrey Hepburn Children's Fund.

 In 2012, Hepburn was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his best known artwork – the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of his life that he most admires.
-In 2013, a computer-manipulated representation of Hepburn was used in a television advert for the British chocolate bar Galaxy.
+Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of his lifetime thus far that he most admires.
 On 4 May 2014, Google featured a doodle on its homepage on what would have been Hepburn's 85th birthday.